 Mechanism of Action

-Ibuprofen's mechanism of action, like that of other NSAIDs, is not completely understood but may be related to prostaglandin synthetase inhibition.
-Caldolor possesses anti-inflammatory, analgesic, and antipyretic activity.
+The mechanism of action of Caldolor, like that of other NSAIDs, is not completely understood but involves inhibition of cyclooxygenase (COX-1 and COX-2).

 Ibuprofen is a racemic mixture of [-]R- and [+]S-isomers.
 In vivo and in vitro studies indicate that the [+]S-isomer is responsible for clinical activity.
 The [-]R-form, while thought to be pharmacologically inactive, is slowly and incompletely (~60%) interconverted into the active [+]S species in adults.
 The [-]R-isomer serves as a circulating reservoir to maintain levels of active drug.
 The pharmacokinetic parameters of Caldolor determined in a study with volunteers are presented below.

 T1/2 = Elimination half-life

 * = 60 minute infusion time